NUS-ISS-T20-GCAAS/agent-based-hiring-system/services/README.md

 - Resume intake, skill assessment, screening, and audit use OpenAI when configured and fall back when unavailable.
 - Skill assessment focuses on competency/gap analysis rather than pass/fail decisions.
 - Ranking is heuristic only in the current codebase.
-- Coordinator health now includes queue worker state and workflow queue counts when the database is reachable.
+- Coordinator health and `/queue/status` endpoints now report Celery broker connectivity and worker task statistics (active/reserved/scheduled) when Redis is reachable.

 ## Upload Support